stan-dev/math/doxygen/contributor_help_pages/getting_started.md

 @ref stan::arena_t objects is only recovered when @ref stan::math::recover_memory is called.
 No destructors are called for objects stored with @ref stan::arena_t.

-Copying a variable `x` to the arena can be done with either @ref stan::math::to_arena or
+Copying a variable `x` to the arena can be done with either @ref stan::math::to_arena while declaring the type of the object with `auto` or creating the type directly with the @ref stan::arena_t type trait.
+Using `auto` and @ref stan::math::to_arena is the preferred form.
+Usually when you see code that directly uses @ref stan::arena_t it is because the code was written before @ref stan::math::to_arena existed.
-@ref stan::arena_t :

 ```cpp
 template <typename T>